Rural Broadband Deals

 Compare broadband for rural areas

-Put your postcode into our broadband comparison tool, then choose your address from the dropdown and we’ll show you results that apply to exactly where you live.
+Put your postcode into our broadband comparison tool, then choose your address from the dropdown and we’ll show you deals you can get exactly where you live.

 Rural broadband at a glance

-- Homes in rural parts of the UK are a lot less likely to have access to full fibre broadband - 52% compared to 71% in towns and cities.1
+- Homes in rural parts of the UK are a lot less likely to have access to full fibre broadband - 61% compared to 81% in towns and cities

 - Where full fibre is available, people in rural areas are more likely to connect to it than their city-dwelling counterparts.
-Ofcom says that take-up of full fibre is significantly higher in the countryside than in urban areas.1
+Take-up of full fibre is significantly higher in the countryside than in urban areas (56% in rural areas vs 40% in urban areas)

-- Rural areas are driving the growth in satellite broadband as people with poor or non-existent wired connections seek alternatives.1
+- Rural areas are driving the growth in satellite broadband as people with poor or non-existent wired connections seek alternatives

-- Broadband on the 4G or 5G mobile networks is another alternative to wired broadband, but cities get the lion’s share of coverage here too.1
+- Broadband on the 4G or 5G mobile networks is another alternative to wired broadband, but cities get the lion’s share of coverage here, too

-The UK government classes your home as “rural” if the place you live in has fewer than 10,000 inhabitants.2 That includes small towns and sizeable villages as well as genuinely remote areas, so there’s a lot of variation within this category.
+The UK government classes your home as rural if the place you live in has fewer than 10,000 inhabitants.
+That includes small towns, sizeable villages and hamlets, as well as very remote areas, so there’s a lot of variation within this category.
 But in general, rural homes are less likely to have access to full fibre broadband.

 There are a few reasons why the full fibre broadband rollout has been slower in rural parts of the UK:

-- The denser the population of an area, the lower the cost per household of installing fibre connections (because you can use shorter fibres).3
+- The denser the population of an area, the lower the cost per household of installing fibre connections (because you can use shorter fibres)

-- Rural areas have more features that make broadband installation tricky.
-Think lakes, hills and woodland.
+- Rural areas have more features that make broadband installation tricky, such as lakes, hills and woodland

 A lot of rural broadband is delivered through Fibre to the Cabinet (FTTC).
 It’s sometimes also called part fibre or hybrid fibre.
 This means a speedy fibre connection as far as your nearest street cabinet, then copper telephone wires to your actual address.
-With the old-style copper wires, the distance from the nearest cabinet really makes a difference to the speeds you can get.
+With the old-style copper wires, the distance from the nearest cabinet really makes a difference to the speeds you can get and the reliability of the connection.

 Cable broadband can achieve fast speeds but it’s not a common way to deliver rural broadband.
-The main provider of cable broadband in the UK is Virgin Media, but they tend to focus on towns and cities.
+The main provider of cable broadband in the UK is Virgin Media, which tends to focus on developing its network in towns and cities.
 As ever, it’s worth using our postcode checker to get accurate options for your address.

 Types of rural broadband solutions